tfire/straddle/DESIGN.md

 There is a benefit of simplicity to doing it this way.
 By treating stakes w/o lock and stakes w/ lock the same, a tier-0 lock can account for the primary reward (eg. 50% in first pass of tokenomics outline) and a tier-n lock can account for the complementary remainder.

+If a lock expires, the user needs to continue being rewarded for their unlocked-stake.
+And this handles that.

 ```
 reward =
 Lock-0.amt_staked * ∑ 1-n (as K) [ Dist-K.amt_reward / Dist-K.total_staked ]